Family Promise of Greater Johnson City, TN

 Hungate, Douglas R.

-This is Doug’s first year on the IHN Board.
+This is Doug’s first year on the FPJC Board.
 He is an active member of St. John’s Episcopal Church in Johnson City and serves on the Building Committee.
 In the past he has also served as junior and senior warden on the vestry.
 He graduated from West Virginia Institute of Technology, Montgomery, West Virginia with a Bachelor of Science degree in Civil Engineering.
 He is Owner and President of Hungate Engineering, P.C. that is in its 27th year of operation.
 He resides in Johnson City and has two grown children.
 Doug is currently serving on the Development and Facilities Committees.
 In his spare time he enjoys attending athletic activities for various team sports and traveling.

 Jeff Keeling has been a Johnson City resident since 1989.
 He settled here one year after taking a reporting job at the Kingsport Times-News following graduation from Western Washington University in 1988.
 Following a stint in graduate school at ETSU, Jeff worked at the Johnson City Press from 1992-1999, during which time he met (1994) and married (1996) his wife, Angela, and began raising his kids, Zach and Sydney, who are now 22 and 20.
 Jeff took an offer to work at the Johnson City Housing Authority, leaving the Press (for the first time) in August 1999.
 He served as Resident Services Director at JCHA until January 2007, when he returned to the Press.
 He was Business Editor there until September 2010, when he became the first ever Communications and Community Relations Director for Washington County, a job envisioned by Mayor Dan Eldridge.
 That position was eliminated in September 2011.
 Jeff then spent four months at Eastern Eight Community Development Corporation before taking an offer to become Marketing and Community Relations Director for the Washington County Economic Development Council, where he started January 30, 2012.
 The breadth of Jeff’s experience, his family, volunteer and church life, and his love for Johnson City have helped create for him widespread connections through the community.
-He hopes his connections and experience can be an asset during a season of volunteering for Interfaith Hospitality Network.
+He hopes his connections and experience can be an asset during a season of volunteering for Family Promise of Johnson City.

 I have been married to my wife Barbara for 36 years and have three adult children, Kerri, Andrew, and Kristen.
 I have been blessed with three beautiful grandchildren, Kaitlyn, Joshua, and Peyton.
 I spend my work days as a partner of Klem, Gentry and Torbett, a financial planning practice of Ameriprise Financial.
 We moved to Johnson City in 1994.
 In my leisure time, Barbara and I enjoy traveling and spending time with family.
 I have enjoyed many years of mentoring youth by coaching girl’s fast pitch softball.
-When asked to serve on the board of IHN, I wanted to pursue helping in an area other than finance.
-I will be chairing the facilities committee and look forward to helping IHN/Family Promise as they look to fulfill the five year plan of 2X.
+When asked to serve on the board of FPJC, I wanted to pursue helping in an area other than finance.
+I will be chairing the facilities committee and look forward to helping Family Promise as they look to fulfill the five year plan of 2X.

-This is my third year on the IHN Board.
+This is my third year on the FPJC Board.
 I also currently serve as President of the Buccaneer Athletic Scholarship Association at ETSU.
 I am a Farm Bureau Insurance agent, serving in the Jonesborough office.
 I have lived in Johnson City since 1992, moving here from Valdosta, Georgia.
 My husband Gary and I are members of St. John's Episcopal Church.
 We have both served in various leadership roles at St. John's as well as the Episcopal Diocese of East Tennessee.
-We both serve as IHN overnight hosts and as volunteers for the Chasing Snakes 10K Road Race which raises funds for IHN.
+We both serve as FPJC overnight hosts and as volunteers for the Chasing Snakes 10K Road Race which raises funds for FPJC.
 I have a 21 year old daughter, Claire Napert and a 32 year old stepdaughter, Heather Mabrey who both reside in Johnson City.
 I have a 36 year old stepdaughter Megan Mabrey Tesnar who resides in Atlanta with her husband John.
 Gary and I enjoy ETSU athletics, traveling, watching movies, and volunteering in the community.

 Matson, JoyI am a new member of the board.
-I have worked with the IHN guest families that come to stay at our church, Hopwood Christian Church, cooking dinners and visiting with them during their stay.
-It is always a privilege to get to know the families who are being served by IHN.
+I have worked with the FPJC guest families that come to stay at our church, Hopwood Christian Church, cooking dinners and visiting with them during their stay.
+It is always a privilege to get to know the families who are being served by FPJC.
 I look forward to helping in every way possible.
 Teaching young children has been my passion for almost 30 years.
 At present, I work at ETSU’s Child Study Center; so I also help guide the students that are taking courses in Early Childhood at ETSU as well.
 I am also an adjunct teacher for ETSU.
 My husband, of 42 years, is a teacher at Milligan which is where I received my teacher license.
 I got my Masters in Early Childhood Education at ETSU.
 We have a daughter who lives with her family in North Carolina.
 They have two daughters.
 Our son, who works at Milligan, lives in Erwin with his family.
 They have a son.
 We love spending time with our children and their families.
 Our grandchildren have been a great blessing to our lives.

 Roller, Pete S.Pete S. Roller is a Branch Manager and a Vice President for Bank of Tennessee at the Jonesborough Office.
 He graduated from East Tennessee State University with a BBA in Marketing in 1993, and received a Master’s of Arts in Organizational Management from Tusculum College in 2006.
 2012 is Pete’s first year as a Board member and he is serving as the treasurer.
 He grew up in the Tri Cities area and currently resides in Gray with his wife, Laura and their 3 children.

 Nicole Vanover is a native of the Tri-Cities area.
 She resides in Johnson City with her daughter and niece.
 Nicole works in an outreach lab office for MSHA.
-She has been involved with IHN for three years and this is her second year as a board member.
+She has been involved with FPJC for three years and this is her second year as a board member.
 Nicole began as an Families moving home participant in 2010 and began attending committee meetings and volunteering at the day center in 2011.
-Nicole is grateful for the opportunity to serve on the board and to witness the everyday miracles that are made possible by the people who give their time, knowledge, and skill to help others at IHN.
+Nicole is grateful for the opportunity to serve on the board and to witness the everyday miracles that are made possible by the people who give their time, knowledge, and skill to help others at FPJC.

-Welch, TerryTerry has been involved with IHN in Johnson City since its inception, first as a volunteer worker at First Presbyterian Church and more recently as a support church coordinator at Jonesborough Presbyterian Church.
+Welch, TerryTerry has been involved with FPJC since its inception, first as a volunteer worker at First Presbyterian Church and more recently as a support church coordinator at Jonesborough Presbyterian Church.
 A California native, he is retired after 39 years as a telecommunications engineer in Ohio and Tennessee, has been a radio amateur for over 50 years, and has resided in the Tri-Cities since 1972.
 Terry and his wife, Karen, live in the Boone's Creek community where they enjoy regional mission work and visits with their four grown children.
 Terry currently serves as the Board President.